walkamongus/centrify/README.markdown

 * `krb_keytab`: String.
 Absolute path to the keytab file used to join the domain.
 * `initialize_krb_config`: Boolean.
 Whether to initialize `krb_config_file` with the contents of `krb_config`.
 * `krb_config`: Hash.
 Configuration used to initialize `krb_config_file` for performing a keytab join.
+* `zone`: String.
+Name of the zone in which to place the computer account.
+* `install_flush_cronjob`: Boolean.
+Whether to install a cronjob that flushes and reloads Centrify.
+* `flush_cronjob_min`: String.
+Cron minute for flush and reload cronjob.
+* `flush_cronjob_hour`: String.
+Cron hour for flush and reload cronjob.
+* `flush_cronjob_monthday`: String.
+Cron day of month for flush and reload cronjob.
+* `flush_cronjob_month`: String.
+Cron month for flush and reload cronjob.
+* `flush_cronjob_weekday`: String.
+Cron day of week for flush and reload cronjob.

 ###Types